Bio

 Dave Slonaker is a film and TV orchestrator, arranger, and composer and leader of the Dave Slonaker Big Band.
 His album, Intrada, featuring his compositions and arrangements, received a 2013 GRAMMY® nomination for Best Large Jazz Ensemble Album.

 In his work as a film and TV orchestrator, arranger, and composer, he has orchestrated and arranged for many Hollywood composers including John Addison, David Bell, Steve Bramson, Bruce Broughton, Danny Elfman, Joel McNeely, Alan Silvestri, Larry Rosenthal, and many others.
-Film credits include orchestration for many popular films including Oz the Great and Powerful, Alice in Wonderland, Spider-Man, Air Force One.
+Film credits include orchestration for many popular films including Beetlejuice Beetlejuice, Oz the Great and Powerful, Alice in Wonderland, Spider-Man, Air Force One.
 He has also orchestrated, arranged, and composed music for TV and animation including Jag, Murder, She Wrote, and the Tiny Toons Adventures cartoon series.

 Dave grew up in Pittsburgh, Pennsylvania.
 Handed down a trombone by his father, he studied trombone and piano as a youth.
 Curious about classical, jazz, and popular styles of music, he was determined to study both classical and jazz composition and performance.
 He earned a Bachelor of Music Degree in Trombone and Composition at Indiana University, had advanced graduate study in composition at the University of Pennsylvania, and received a Masters Degree from the Eastman School of Music.
-His teachers include Rayburn Wright, Manny Album, David Baker, Bill Dobbins, John Eaton, and George Crumb.